 9. Eliminate all struggles.

-If there is a struggle because they are coming out of their room numerous times asking for different things or crying to get you to come back in the room then instead of getting frustrated, eliminate the battle.
+If there is a struggle because they are coming out of their room numerous times asking for different things or crying to get you to come back in the room, then instead of getting frustrated, eliminate the battle.
 One gentle strategy that can work great for toddlers is to use a chair method.
-After you tuck them in and turn out the lights sit in a chair right beside their bed.
+After you tuck them in and turn out the lights, sit in a chair right beside their bed.
 Tell them, “mommy/daddy will sit here with you until you fall asleep.”
 Then do exactly that.
-Once asleep you can leave the room.
-The first night or two you might rub their back, hum, shush, etc. to keep them calm and in bed.
+Once asleep, you can leave the room.
+On the first night or two, you might rub their back, hum, shush, etc. to keep them calm and in bed.
 What you are doing is eliminating the habit of the fight and any reinforcement from getting frustrated.

 10. Give yourself grace!